harutekku/Yun/README.md

 # Special thanks

-- To my collegues for their patience and understanding
+- To my colleagues for their patience and understanding
 - To Yuno - the VM is named after her after all

 # License